 The Company considers all highly liquid securities with original maturities of three months or less when acquired to be cash equivalents.
+Cash equivalents, which primarily consist of money market funds, are recorded at cost, which approximates fair value.

 (e) Property and Equipment